FinnWilkinson/Advanced-Computer-Architecture/Processor_Sim_Project/Scalar_Sim_Submission/README.txt

  This repository contains my final year coursework project to make a emulation of a processor.
 I have written the simulator in Python.

- To compile and run the simulator: `python Simulator_main.py "../Assembly Programs/<CHOSEN_PROGRAM>.txt"`.
+ To compile and run the simulator: `python Simulator_main.py "Assembly Programs/<CHOSEN_PROGRAM>.txt"` in the Python_Sim directory.

+ To compile and run the simulator with status update after each instruction execution: `python Simulator_main.py "Assembly Programs/<CHOSEN_PROGRAM>.txt" -verbose` in the Python_Sim directory.

  Available Assembly test programs :
   - `Quick_Sort.txt`